100 Heroes: Friedrich Alfred Krupp

 Krupp was born in Essen, Germany in 1854.
 His father was Alfred Krupp, who turned the small local ironworks of Krupp into one of the most powerful companies in the world.
 In 1887, Friedrich took over the leadership of his father’s company.
 He married Baroness Margarethe von Ende.
 They had two daughters: Bertha and Barbara.

 For four years, beginning in 1898, Krupp spent several months of the year on the Italian island of Capri, staying at the hotel Quisisana.
-He kept two yachts there, Maya and Puritan.
-His hobby was oceanography.
-He met Felix Anton Dohrn and Ignazio Cerio on Capri.
+He kept two yachts there.

 Scandal and death

-On 15 November 1902 the Social Democratic magazine Vorwärts claimed that Friedrich Alfred Krupp was homosexual, that he had a number of liaisons with local boys and men, and that his closest attachment was to Adolfo Schiano, an 18-year-old barber and amateur musician.
+On 15 November 1902 the Social Democratic magazine, Vorwärts, claimed that Friedrich Alfred Krupp was homosexual, that he had sexual encounters with men, and that he was regularly seeing Adolfo Schiano - an 18-year-old barber.

 Follow Gareth Johnson on Twitter